-Ipsos Loyalty helps companies address customer issues for maximum return on effort and effectiveness.
-Our Smart Interventions Framework enables companies to identify high impact critical incidents to focus on in priority and optimise response.
-This type of analysis can help companies design and deploy intelligent case management and closed loop systems that can maximise the ROI of customer feedback programmes and reduce customer complaints and churn.
+Ipsos Loyalty helps companies optimise response to customer issues for maximum return on effort and effectiveness.
+Our Smart Interventions analytical framework enables companies to identify high impact critical incidents to focus on in priority and how to optimise response .
+This type of analysis can help companies design and deploy intelligent case management and closed loop systems that can maximise the ROI of customer feedback programs and reduce customer complaints and churn.

-10,061 interviews collected via lpsos online panels in the USA across 7 sectors among customers who have experienced a critical incident in the recent past.

-impact defined as mean % increase in likelihood to use company in future assuming intervention was offered following negative incident.
+- \ 10,061 interviews collected via Ipsos online panels in the USA across 7 sectors among customers who have experienced a critical incident in the recent past. - \\ (impact defined as mean % increase in likelihood to use company in future assuming intervention was offered following negative incident)